kimushun1101/ubuntu-setup-scripts/README.md

 ### 1_install_settings.sh

 - Folder names is in English.
-- Install vim, terminator, docker, xcape and xsel.
+- Install vim, terminator, docker, and xsel.
 - Navigate to GUI installers for Google Chrome, VS Code, and Slack.
 - Paste symbolic links for vim, bash and keyboard setting.
 - Make a vimbackup directory.